nearform/udaru-ui-admin/packages/udaru-admin-ts/README.md

 ## Getting Started:

-1. Clone this repo locally
-2. Run `npm install` or `yarn install`
+1. Run `npm install` or `yarn install`
-3. Confirm an instance of Udaru is running.
+2. Confirm an instance of Udaru is running.
-4. Run `npm start` or `yarn start`.
+3. Run `npm start` or `yarn start`.
-5. On application start, configure the Udaru url and root user account on the settings page (_/settings_).
+4. On application start, configure the Udaru url and root user account on the settings page (_/settings_).
    <br />
    **_NOTE:_** Accessing a page that requires these configurations will redirect to the settings page